AlexFr062/samples/Networking/UDP/sv_client/readme.md

 ### UDP client

-UDP client runs on ephemeral port, this means, it gets free port number from OS every time, when socket is created.
-To talki with some UDP server, client needs to know the server IP address and port.
+UDP client runs on ephemeral port, this means, it gets a free port number from OS every time, when socket is created.
+To talk with some UDP server, client needs to know the server IP address and port.

 UDP client calls `connect` function with destination address as parameter.
 UDP `connect` does not create any connection (UDP protocol is connectionless), but it allows to optimize the subsequent `recv` and `send` functions.
 Finally, client uses `send` to send a datagram to the server, and `recv` to receive server reply.